-The abatement of MSX disease in 2003-2004 signified the end of the most severe H. nelsoni epizootic on record in Maryland waters.
-The 2002 epizootic set record high levels for both the frequency of affected disease monitoring bars (90%) and the mean annual prevalence within the oyster populations (28%), leaving in its wake observed oyster mortalities approaching 60%.
+The abatement of MSX disease in 2003-2004 due to two consecutive years of record freshwater flows into the Bay signified the end of the most severe H. nelsoni epizootic on record in Maryland waters.
+The 2002 epizootic set record high levels for both the frequency of affected disease monitoring bars (90%) and the mean annual prevalence within the oyster populations (28%), leaving in its wake observed oyster mortalities approaching 60% statewide.
 Since 1990, there have been four H. nelsoni epizootics: 1991-92, 1995, 1999-2002, and 2009, the first three associated with spikes in observed mortalities (Figure 10).
+The 2009 outbreak was accompanied by a modest mortality increase which was ameliorated by timely freshwater flows (Tarnowski 2011).

-Figure 9.
-Geographic expansion of MSX disease in Maryland waters between 2013 and 2015.
+Figure 9a.
+Geographic expansion of MSX disease in Maryland waters between 2013 and 2016.